MahmoudHassan12/edulink/README.md

 ---

-## ☁️ Firebase Setup
+## ☁️ Firebase & Supabase Integration

-Edu Link uses Firebase for:
+Edu Link uses:

-- 🔐 Authentication
+- 🔐 **Firebase Authentication**: Secure login and sign-up.
+- 🧑‍🏫 **Role Management**: Instructor access is manually approved via Firebase by IT.
-- 🔄 Firestore for course materials and chat
+- 🔄 **Firestore**: Chat, notifications, and dynamic course metadata.
-- 🔔 FCM for real-time notifications
+- 🔔 **FCM**: Real-time notifications for chat and content updates.
+- ☁️ **Supabase Storage**: Hosting PDFs, images, and course videos efficiently.

-> 📬 **Firebase configuration (structure and setup) will be shared upon request.**
+> 📬 **Firebase and Supabase configurations and database structure will be shared upon request.**
 > Please contact the developer if you need to deploy your own backend.

 ---